chapel-lang/chapel/doc/rst/developer/bestPractices/Deprecation.rst

     foo is deprecated - please use bar

+   For compile-time messaging you can use ``compilerWarning()`` to do this, but when deprecating symbols the ``deprecated`` keyword often works best.
+Look in the test/deprecated and test/deprecated-keyword directories for many examples.

 2. Update the deprecated feature documentation to state that it is deprecated and point to the preferred feature.